Breyer: Supreme Court leaker still appears to be a mystery - NewsBreak

 Breyer: Supreme Court leaker still appears to be a mystery

-WASHINGTON — (AP) — It's a Washington mystery that no one seems able to unravel.
-The Supreme Court apparently still hasn't found the person who leaked a draft of the court's major abortion decision earlier this year.
+It's a Washington mystery that no one seems able to unravel.
+The Supreme Court apparently still hasn't found the person who leaked a draft of the court's major abortion decision earlier this year .

 “Not to my knowledge, but ...
 I’m not privy to it,” Breyer responds.
 Wallace presses: “So in those months since, the chief justice never said, ‘Hey, we got our man or woman?’”